SalesCal Docs

 Personal Events (Default)

-• All bookings go to the event creator
+• All bookings go to that host

 Team Events (Multi-Host)

-• Bookings distributed based on rules
+• Bookings are distributed across the active hosts based on the distribution method

 Creating a Multi-Host Event